AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay116/MigratingFromAnjay116Anjay.rst

   necessary.

-  * If you are writing your own implementation of the Access Control object, you may assume the the creation has been initiated by the Bootstrap Server (``ssid == ANJAY_SSID_BOOTSTRAP``).
+  * If you are writing your own implementation of the Access Control object, you may assume that the creation has been initiated by the Bootstrap Server (``ssid == ANJAY_SSID_BOOTSTRAP``).

 Refactored execute argument value getter